A Cluster of Risk Factors Hiding in Plain Sight

 - 100 mg/dL or higher, or taking medication for elevated blood sugar

 Fasting blood sugar in the 100 to 125 mg/dL range indicates prediabetes, a state of insulin resistance where your body is struggling to regulate blood sugar effectively.
-Above 126 mg/dL on two or more occasions indicates diabetes.
+A level of 126 mg/dL or higher on two or more occasions indicates diabetes.
+Your A1C, which reflects average blood sugar over roughly three months, gives your doctor an additional window into the same problem.

 Why Metabolic Syndrome Matters

-Having metabolic syndrome approximately doubles your risk of cardiovascular disease and increases your risk of developing type 2 diabetes by five times compared to someone without the syndrome.
-According to the American Heart Association, the syndrome affects roughly 34 percent of American adults, and prevalence increases with age.
+Having metabolic syndrome approximately doubles your risk of cardiovascular disease and increases your risk of developing type 2 diabetes roughly fivefold compared to someone without the syndrome.
+According to the American Heart Association, the syndrome affects roughly one in three American adults, and prevalence increases with age.

 What Causes Metabolic Syndrome?